Last Updated: September 19, 2023, by: Greca Fotopoulos

 Mannington Adura Flex is a glue-down vinyl plank and vinyl tile flooring, no transition strips needed, great in extreme temperatures, waterproof and scratch resistant.

-Completing our in-depth review of Mannington’s vinyl plank flooring options, this article will focus on their remaining first generation of luxury vinyl plank and tile, the Adura Flex range.
+Completing our in-depth report of Mannington’s vinyl plank flooring options, this article will focus on their remaining first generation of luxury vinyl plank and tile, the Adura Flex range.

-So, here’s our Adura Flex review where you’ll learn what you need to know about the Mannington Adura Flex range:
+So, here’s our Adura Flex report where you’ll learn what you need to know about the Mannington Adura Flex range: